hxwang/SmartGridSummary/papers/file/wang12-randomized-response-privacy.md

 ### Summary
 In this paper, the authors propose a novel protocol, which allows individual meters to report the true electricity consumption reading with a pre-determined probability.
 - Load serving entities (LSE) can reconstruct the total electricity consumption of a region or a district through inference algorithm, but their ability of identifying individual users' energy consumption pattern is significantly reduced.

+### TODO
+- the reconstruction of the power consumption is interesting, go through it later